Department for Education: Executive agencies and public bodies

-Agencies
+Executive agencies

 Education and Skills Funding Agency

-The Education and Skills Funding Agency (ESFA) was formed on 1 April 2017 following the merger of the Education Funding Agency and the Skills Funding Agency.
-Previously the Education Funding Agency (EFA) was responsible for distributing funding for state education in England for 3- to 19-year-olds, as well as managing the estates of schools, and colleges and the Skills Funding Agency was responsible for funding skills training for further education in England and running the National Apprenticeship Service and the National Careers Service.
+The Education and Skills Funding Agency (ESFA) was formed on 1 April 2017 following the merger of the Education Funding Agency (EFA) and the Skills Funding Agency (SFA).
+Previously the EFA was responsible for distributing funding for state education in England for 3- to 19-year-olds, as well as managing the estates of schools, and colleges and the SFA was responsible for funding skills training for further education in England and running the National Apprenticeship Service and the National Careers Service.
 The EFA was formed on 1 April 2012 by bringing together the functions of two non-departmental public bodies, the Young People's Learning Agency and Partnerships for Schools.
 The SFA was formed on 1 April 2010, following the closure of the Learning and Skills Council.
-David Withey is the agency's Chief Executive.
+David Withey was the agency's chief executive.
+The ESFA closed on 31 March 2025 and was integrated into the core department.

+Skills England

+Skills England replaced the Institute for Apprenticeships and Technical Education (IfATE) from June 2025.